Referral Fraud

 Shallow User Behavior

-Fake referrals usually follow a script: sign up, complete the minimum actions required to trigger the referral bonus, and go silent.
-The Behavior score can be trained to detect this pattern of identical onboarding steps, identical sequence, and a sharp activity cliff at the exact point where the bonus is earned.
-Real referred users keep exploring your product.
-Fake ones have no reason to.
+Fake referrals follow a script: sign up, perform the minimum required to trigger the bonus, and fall silent at the precise moment it clears.
+The Behavior score can be trained to recognize that shape, with identical onboarding steps taken in identical order and then a cliff.
+Real referred users carry on using the product — having come for the product.

 Example: Catching a Referral Scheme

-Here's what it looks like when someone tries to farm their own referral link:
+Here's what it looks like when someone tries to farm a referral link:

-No manual investigation was needed... the fake referral ring is identified and flagged within seconds once it meets the defined criteria.
+No manual investigation was needed... the fake referral ring is identified and flagged almost instantly once it meets the defined criteria.
+And because each score opens into its observations, you can see exactly why the accounts were linked before withholding a payout, keeping false positives away from your legitimate referrers.

 Stopping Referral Fraud